generic-github-user/main/README.md

 "You can't use bash for everything!" -- people who let fear cloud their mind and stifle their potential

+Note that the actively developed version of ao is on the [`python` branch](https://github.com/generic-github-user/ao/tree/python); if you are planning on using this tool, I would recommend starting with that version as it is better maintained, has more features, is more thoroughly documented, etc.

 ## Contents

 <!-- toc -->